How much does it cost to live in the Netherlands in 2023? Definitely, much more than it did in 2021, and we can say that for sure.

 What does food cost in the Netherlands?

-Markets and butchers are a great way of getting food a lot cheaper than supermarket cost and there is no shortage of markets in the Netherlands.
-Something about walking through a market or getting to know your local butcher is really satisfying too.
+- Markets are a great way of getting food a lot cheaper compared to supermarket prices.
+There’s just something about walking through a market or getting to know your local butcher that is really satisfying too.

 How much are utilities in the Netherlands?